jindongjie/blog-vuepress-2025/README.md

 # Blog VuePress 2025

-This is my personal blog, build by vuepress2
+This is my personal blog, build with vuepress-2 & vuepress-plume-theme

 ## Usage